 The flavour will be better if you use strongly scented roses.

-This Rhubarb Curd and Rose Ice-cream is a really quick and easy ice-cream which manages to taste both familiar and exotic and its soft pink colour looks wonderful!
+This Rhubarb Ice Cream is made from rhubarb curd flavoured with rosewater.
+It is a really quick and easy ice-cream which manages to taste both familiar and exotic and its soft pink colour looks wonderful!
 Rhubarb and rose go very well together and each enhances the flavour of the other.
 The sharpness of the rhubarb, the sweet floweriness of the rose plus soft billowing cream is a winning combination.
 Don’t overdo the rose flavouring as you want it to balance and not over-power the taste of the rhubarb.
 The ice-cream should make you think of an English summer garden – with a whisper of rose-water giving a hint of exotic Arabian Nights rather than a full-on Fry’s Turkish Delight flashback!

 Add a few drops of pink food colouring if you feel the mixture needs to be pinker!
 This won’t be necessary if you have already added colouring to home-made Curd.